 A few weeks ago my wife and I were enjoying a quick vacation in the mountains of North Carolina.
 We needed a few things to feather our nest so we ducked into the local Walmart.

-While Gloria was searching for the Cuban coffee and other things she can't live without, I busied myself looking at different products and I don't see at home.
+While Gloria was searching for the Cuban coffee and other things she can’t live without, I busied myself looking at different products and brands I don’t see at home.
 I grabbed a bag of El Guapo dried peppers, snapped a picture of Pajama Jeans, and discovered an entire aisle dedicated to products emblazoned with a flock of men in camouflage sporting biblical age beards, the ZZ Top of the hunting set.

 Of course, that was before I’d ever heard of Duck Dynasty – the show that was on everybody’s lips not 60 days later.

-If you've spent the last two months visiting Uranus and are unaware of what happened, let me fill you in.
+If you’ve spent the last two months visiting Uranus and are unaware of what happened, let me fill you in.
 Phil Robertson made some atrociously politically incorrect comments about gays and blacks in GQ Magazine.
-This matters mostly because Phil and his family are the stars of the most popular reality show on television, the blockbuster called — you guessed it — Duck Dynasty.
+This matters mostly because Phil and his family are the stars of the most popular reality show on television, the A&E blockbuster called — you guessed it — Duck Dynasty.

 Once various groups started complaining about what Phil said, A&E banished him indefinitely.
-And that's when the craziness started.
+And that’s when the craziness started.
 Religious groups, right-wingers, and Duck Dynasty fans were outraged and raised their voices in protest.
-But interestingly enough, they were joined by a number of groups on the left who rallied behind Robertson's rights.
+But interestingly enough, they were joined by a number of groups on the left who rallied behind Robertson’s First Amendment rights.
 If you caught any of the daffiness on FOX, CNN or MSNBC it got harder and harder to figure out who supported whom and why – a virtual cluster duck.

-This was about the time I got pulled into the dispute when I was invited to appear on Judge Jeanine Pirro's show, Justice, alongside of the Family Research Council.
-Clearly the producer's intention was that Perkins would defend the duck man's biblical beliefs and I would take A&E's side.
+This was about the time I got pulled into the dispute when I was invited to appear on Judge Jeanine Pirro’s show, Justice, alongside Tony Perkins of the Family Research Council.
+Clearly the producer’s intention was that Perkins would defend the duck man’s biblical beliefs and I would take A&E’s side.
 You can watch the interview HERE.

 Trouble is, both parties were well within their rights.
 Robertson can say whatever he wants, and A&E can run their business anyway they see fit.
 What I observe is a much bigger – and more significant – social movement occurring right under our beaks.